Student Questions

 Can I have an advisor present through the student conduct review process?

-Yes.
-All students and RSOs going through the student conduct review process have the right to be accompanied by an advisor.
-The advisor may be any person, including an advocate, attorney, friend, or parent, who is not otherwise a party or witness involved in the alleged incident.
+Yes, all students and Registered Student Organizations (RSOs) involved in the student conduct review process are entitled to be accompanied by an advisor.
+The advisor may be any individual, such as an advocate, attorney, friend, or parent, provided they are not a party or witness to the alleged incident.

 What if I am found in violation for violating the Rules of Conduct?